Sandrams11/analisis-usuarios-bicicletas/README.md

 # Case Study: Cyclistic Bike-Share Analysis

-Este proyecto es parte de un estudio de análisis de datos realizado durante un curso de Data Analytics.
-El objetivo principal fue ayudar a una compañía de alquiler de bicicletas —**Cyclistic**— a entender el comportamiento de los usuarios con y sin membresía anual, con el fin de diseñar estrategias para convertir a más usuarios ocasionales en miembros anuales.

-## 🧠 Objetivo del Análisis

-Investigar las diferencias en el comportamiento entre:
-- **Usuarios con membresía anual**
-- **Usuarios casuales (sin membresía)**

-El análisis busca responder preguntas como:
-- ¿Cuáles son los patrones de uso entre ambos tipos de usuarios?
-- ¿Qué días y horarios prefieren?
-- ¿Cuánto tiempo suelen durar los viajes?
-- ¿Qué tipo de bicicletas usan más frecuentemente?

-## 📊 Herramientas utilizadas
+This project is part of a Data Analytics course and focuses on helping a bike-sharing company — **Cyclistic** — understand the behavior of its users, with the goal of converting more casual riders into annual members.

+## 🎯 Project Objective

+To explore behavioral differences between:
+- **Annual members**
+- **Casual riders**

+The analysis aims to answer key questions such as:
+- How do ride patterns differ between the two groups?
+- What days and times are most popular?
+- How long do rides typically last?
+- What types of bikes are used more frequently?

+## 🛠️ Tools & Technologies

-- Lenguaje R
+- **Programming language:** R
-- Jupyter Notebook con kernel de R
+- **Environment:** Jupyter Notebook (IRKernel)
-- Paquetes:
+- **Libraries used:**
   - `tidyverse`
+  - `dplyr`
   - `lubridate`
   - `ggplot2`
-  - `dplyr`

-## 📁 Contenido del Notebook
+## 📋 Notebook Overview

-El notebook incluye:
-1. **Carga y limpieza de datos**
-2. **Análisis exploratorio**
-3. **Comparación de métricas entre usuarios**
-4. **Visualizaciones con ggplot2**
-5. **Conclusiones y recomendaciones**

-## ✅ Conclusiones

-A partir del análisis, se identificaron diferencias significativas en el comportamiento de uso, lo que permite a Cyclistic diseñar estrategias para convertir a más usuarios casuales en suscriptores anuales.
+The notebook includes the following sections:
+1. **Data cleaning and preparation**
+2. **Exploratory data analysis (EDA)**
+3. **User behavior comparison**
+4. **Data visualizations using `ggplot2`**
+5. **Insights and recommendations**

+## 📈 Key Findings

+The analysis reveals distinct differences in behavior between casual users and annual members.
+These findings provide actionable insights that can help Cyclistic design targeted marketing strategies to increase the number of annual memberships.

-## 🚲 Sobre Cyclistic
+## 🚲 About Cyclistic

-Cyclistic es una compañía ficticia de bike-sharing basada en un caso de estudio del programa **Google Data Analytics Certificate**, inspirado en datos reales pero adaptados para fines educativos.
+Cyclistic is a fictional bike-share company featured in a case study from the **Google Data Analytics Certificate**.
+While the data is based on a real-world bike-share program, it has been modified for educational purposes.

 ---

-> 📌 **Nota:** Este proyecto es académico y tiene fines de aprendizaje.
+> ⚠️ **Note:** This project is for academic and learning purposes only.